ObengKojo23/Northwind-Business-Analysis-Project/README.md

 ![q4 image](./images/q4.png)

 ### Output Explanation:
 I used this query to join the `Employees` and `Orders` tables to count the total number of orders handled by each employee.
-By grouping by `EmployeeID`, `FirstName`, and `LastName` and using the `COUNT(o.OrderID)` function, the query calculates the number of orders assigned to each employee.
+By grouping by `EmployeeID`, `FirstName`, and `LastName` and using the `COUNT()` function on the 'orderID', the query calculates the number of orders assigned to each employee.
 Finally, I sorted by `OrdersHandled` in descending order `(DESC)` to allow the highlighting of the top-performing employees in terms of order volume.

 ### 🌟Key Insights:
 - `Margaret Peacock` is the top performer, handling a total of `156` orders.